Warhorst/pacman/README.md

 - sprites for pacman
 - sprites for ghosts
 - sprites for dots and energizer
-- sprites for the maze
+- sprites for the maze (there are 3 different kinds of walls: outer -> thick, inner -> thin, ghost house -> square)
 - return the correct z coordinate from the board (or only x and y)

 ### Appearance